Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 Typically not worth shipping:

-• Bicycles — the Netherlands’ bicycle culture doesn’t translate to Thailand’s roads, traffic, or terrain.
-City bikes are bulky to ship, and comparable or better bicycles for Thai conditions are readily available locally.
-High-performance road or mountain bikes may be an exception if they’re high-value and not easily replaced.
+• Bicycles — the Netherlands’ bicycle culture does not translate to Thailand’s roads, traffic, or terrain.
+City bikes are bulky to ship, and comparable bicycles for Thai conditions are readily available locally.
+High-performance road or mountain bikes may be an exception if they are high-value and not easily replaced.

 • Standard flatpack or mid-market furniture — available in Thailand at comparable prices